Understanding drug abuse and addiction

-The world of drug abuse is a dark and seedy one that is often difficult to understand from the outside.
+The world of drug abuse is often difficult to understand from the outside.
 You might even make the case that those on the inside do not understand it either.
 What we do know is that getting help for drug addiction is imperative to prevent as much destruction as possible.

-It is important to know that drug addiction harms the life of both the addict and his/her family.
+It is important to know that drug addiction harms the life of both the person that takes drugs and the people close to them.
 It is not something that is isolated just to the individual.
 Drug addiction ruins marriages, irreparably damages friendships, reeks of financial havoc, and has definite adverse health effects.

-To help get a better understanding of drug addiction, let’s look at both the addict and his/her loved ones.
-You may find yourself identifying with one or both of these camps.
+To help get a better understanding of drug addiction, let’s look at both the the person suffering with addiction and their loved ones.
+You may find yourself identifying with one or both of these examples.

-The addict’s family members are often the forgotten ones in the addiction equation.
-Unfortunately, we have a tendency to believe drug abuse only affects the abuser themselves.
+Family members are often the forgotten ones in the addiction equation.
+Unfortunately, we have a tendency to believe drug abuse only affects the person abusing substances.
 But it doesn’t.
 Spouses, children and siblings are often devastated because of their loved one’s drug abuse.

 That devastation can manifest itself in any number of ways, including:

-The fact that you have read this page all the way through suggests either you are an addict or you know a family member who is.
+The fact that you have read this page all the way through suggests either you need help with an addiction or you know a family member who does.
 In either case, please understand that help is available.
-Private Rehab Helper exists for that very reason.
+Private Rehab Guide exists for that very reason.
 If we can help you, please contact us right away.
 The sooner you do the better.